Skip to main content

 After you enter the credentials, you should see a message that all CIFS volumes were authenticated successfully.

-On the Configuration page, select View Details to review the status for each CIFS and NFS volume.
+2. On the Configuration page, select View Details to review the status for each CIFS and NFS volume.
 If necessary, correct any errors such as network connectivity issues.

-Enable or disable compliance scans on volumes
+Enable or disable scans on volumes

 You can start or stop scans on any system at any time from the Configuration page.
-You can also switch scans from mapping-only scans to mapping and classification scans, and vice-versa.
+You can also switch scans from map-only scans to mapping and classification scans, and vice-versa.
 It's recommended that you scan all volumes in a system.

-From the Data Classification menu, select Configuration.
+1. From the Data Classification menu, select Configuration.

 When you enable scanning, Data Classification starts scanning the volumes you selected in the system.
 Results start to appear in the Compliance dashboard as soon as Data Classification starts the scan.
 Scan completion time depends on the amount of data, ranging from minutes to hours.